 Typical Texture Analysis Tests for Petfood and Animal Feed

 How to Measure Kibble Hardness/Durability

 Kibble hardness, elasticity, chewability and crunchiness, and the stickiness of moist kibble all affect palatability when given to the pet.
 If the food is rejected, the owner will automatically be pushed to go out and find a new brand.
-Preconditioning and extrusion affect key parameters including strength, density and cooking method.
-Density control, kibble texture and the cooking process are important as these can affect digestibility and cause diarrhoea in pets (a factor that will certainly cause owners to look towards other brands).
+Preconditioning and extrusion affect key parameters including strength, density, and cooking method.
+Density control, kibble texture, and the cooking process are important as these can affect digestibility and cause diarrhea in pets (a factor that will certainly cause owners to look towards other brands).

 Comparison of compressibility of three kibble types using a cylinder probe

 Although compression tests give a clear graphical indication of kibble hardness, many manufacturers are supplementing this data with audio and video recordings of the test using the Stable Micro Systems Acoustic Envelope Detector and Video Capture and Synchronisation System.
 This information can be synchronized with the force data and played back frame by frame to observe and hear the fracturing of the pellets, which usually happens too quickly to be understood by the human eye.

 Acoustic Envelope Detector and Video Capture and Synchronisation System

 Additionally, many pet owners pre-soak kibble before feeding their animals.
 It is easy to get the volume of liquid wrong or to leave it soaking for too long.
 This results in an unattractive mush.
 The Ottawa cell (below) allows pellets and fluid to be tested in the same secure container, and its use helps manufacturers to define the ideal volume and soaking time to give guidance to their customers.